Affordable and "Ugly" Produce

 This is the fun part!
 I love getting creative in the kitchen to reduce food waste.
 Making a sauce or soup is a delicious way to use up bruised or very ripe tomatoes.
 Roast beat up peppers and blend them to make a salsa.
 Try freezing bruised and broken peaches, nectarines, plums, and apricots.
 You can also use stone fruits as a cobbler or crumble filling.
 With discounted apples, I often just cut out the "bad" part and eat the rest as it is.
 If you find other vegetables in the discount bin, you can also just cut out the "bad" part and use it how you normally would.

 A healthy diet can be budget-friendly

 Fruits and vegetables are apart of a healthy diet and should be eaten every day.
 Eating healthy doesn't have to be expensive, and there are certain tips and tricks to lower the cost of your grocery bill.
 Buying flawed produce from the farmer's market or your local grocery store is one way to lower the cost.
 Still curious about how you can eat healthily and stay within your budget?
-Read these articles: Tips & Trick for Eating Healthy on a Budget, Budget-Friendly Healthy Eating, and 4 Ways to Eat Healthy That Won't Bust Your Budget!
+Read these articles: Budget-Friendly Healthy Eating and 4 Ways to Eat Healthy That Won't Bust Your Budget!